-We are independent of the company and the consolidated entity and have met the independence requirements of Australian professional ethical pronouncements and the Corporations Act 2001.
-We have given to the directors of the company a written Auditor's Independence Declaration, a copy of which is included in the annual report.
-In addition to our audit of the financial report, we were engaged to undertake the services disclosed in the notes to the financial statements.
-The provision of these services has not impaired our independence.
+In conducting our audit we have met the independence requirements of the Corporations Act 2001.
+We have given to the directors of the company a written Auditor's Independence Declaration, a copy of which is included on page 40 of the financial report.